Russian Foreign Minister Sergei Lavrov and Foreign Minister of Cyprus Ioannis Kasoulides holding a press conference after the talks.

 We considered the problems of international life primarily from the angle of threats common to all countries of the world.
-The challenges of international terrorism, of course, dictate the need for a unifying agenda, and not for the continuation of the confrontational policy that we see on the part of some Western countries.
+The challenges of international terrorism, of course, dictate the need for a unifying agenda, and not for the continuation of the confrontational policies that we see on the part of some Western countries.
 The fight against terrorism is connected with the need to resolve conflicts in the Middle East and North Africa, especially in Syria.
-We acquainted our Cypriot friends with the efforts being made by Russia, both on the Geneva platform and in the framework of the Astana site jointly with Turkey and Iran, as well as with the participation of observers from the United States, the United Nations and Jordan.
+We acquainted our Cypriot friends with the efforts made by Russia both at the Geneva site and in the framework of the Astana site jointly with Turkey and Iran, as well as with the participation of observers from the United States, the United Nations and Jordan.

 Russia reaffirmed its commitment to a just settlement of the Cyprus problem.
 We stand for a firm, viable, comprehensive settlement based on UN Security Council resolutions and agreements between the two Cypriot communities.

-We touched upon the current state of affairs in the relations between Russia and the European Union.
+We touched upon the current state of affairs in relations between Russia and the European Union.
 It is not satisfying.
 We are interested in the return of our dialogue to a normal, equitable, mutually respectful channel.
 For this, of course, it is necessary that Brussels ceased to play "in one gates".
-During the last year and a half, including at the level of the President of the Russian Federation, Vladimir Putin, we forwarded to the European Commission our unofficial ideas on how to improve relations, how to establish contacts between the Eurasian Economic Commission (ECE) and the European Commission (EC) .
+During the last year and a half, including at the level of the President of the Russian Federation Vladimir Putin, our unofficial ideas were conveyed to the European Commission on how relations could be straightened, how to establish contacts between the Eurasian Economic Commission (ECE) and the European Commission (EC) .
 We will still be ready to discuss the reaction to these documents, which has not yet followed.

 We expressed our gratitude to our Cypriot friends for being part of the EU, they belong to the group of countries that advocates overcoming the current abnormal situation.